SalamiSimon/AndRoot-Root-Helper/README.md

 ## Disclaimer

 Use AndRoot-Root-Helper at your own risk.
 Unlocking the bootloader and making modifications to your Android device can lead to data loss and may void warranties.
 The developers and maintainers of AndRoot-Root-Helper are not responsible for any damage or issues that may arise from using this tool.
 Always proceed with caution and ensure you have backups before making any changes to your device.

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----